-How effective is Wegovy for weight loss?
+How effective are Ozempic and Wegovy for weight loss?

-Wegovy vs Placebo in Obese non-diabetic Individuals:
+Wegovy vs Placebo in Obese Non-diabetic Individuals:

-The STEP-1 trial evaluated the weight loss effect of Wegovy compared to placebo in obese non-diabetic individuals.
+The STEP-1 trial evaluated the weight loss effect of Wegovy compared to the placebo in obese non-diabetic individuals.

-This trial demonstrated a weight loss of 14.9% in the Wegovy group compared to placebo after 68 weeks of treatment.
+This trial demonstrated a weight loss of 14.9% in the Wegovy group compared to the placebo after 68 weeks of treatment.

 Wegovy vs Placebo in Obese Diabetic Individuals: